zwsorenson/zwsorenson.github.io/about/index.md

 Outside of school, I worked as the training director for the Peninsula Chapter of <a href="http://www.amigosinternational.org">Amigos de las Américas</a>, a youth leadership nonprofit that sends teenagers to live in communities throughout Latin America for a summer.
 I was an Amigos volunteer in high school --- I spent eight weeks living in working in Las Cabras, Panama.

-I was born in Salt Lake City and lived in lots of interesting places as a kid — San Francisco, Durham, NC, and even Samoa — but since kindergarten I grew up on the same sleepy street in Orinda, California.
+I was born in Salt Lake City and lived in lots of interesting places as a kid — San Francisco, Durham, NC, and even Samoa — but since kindergarten I grew up on the same sleepy street in the East Bay.